After I have shared my blog article “Why you should invest in Singapore Property”,

 "Regarding investment, why I should invest in property?
 It takes quite a bit of time for me to reap my profits, liquidation is not as fast as other investment instruments like shares, REITs, or even just put the money in my saving / fixed deposits account to earn interest."

-Comments above have put up to me.
+Comments above have been put up to me.

 I know where you are coming from, and I agree that you can always do that, invest in other areas.